Vandise/redux-socket.io-middleware/README.md

 ];

 ```

+See the [State Events Wiki](https://github.com/Vandise/redux-socket.io-middleware/wiki/%5BState%5D-Handling-Native-Socket.io-Events) for a more detailed usage.

 ### Bundling the Middleware
 The last step is to bundle all your actions into a single file for exporting to the store.
 To simplify our middleware, we can create an `index` file containing all our events.